 In this passage, the Johannine Comma (a technical name for it), John gives us further and final revelation, that the Godhead consists of three Divine Persons, the Father, the Word and the Holy Ghost, and that they are One.
 Therefore we are able to speak of God the Father, God the Son and God the Holy Spirit; this is a correct statement based on these verses and it makes clear which Divine Person we are speaking of even though it is not stated in this way in scripture.
 Similarly the word “Trinity” is not mentioned in scripture but it is useful terminology for us to use in accurately stating the doctrine.

-Although there are other passages in the New Testament which bible-believing Christians use for their proof that God is triune in nature, they do not state the Trinitarian nature of God unequivocally, and thus leave room for other interpretation.
+Although there are other passages in the New Testament which bible-believing Christians use for their proof that God is triune in nature, they do not state the Trinitarian nature of God unequivocally and succinctly, and thus leave room for other interpretation.
 Being the only verse which states the Trinity so clearly, its absence by omission allows a question mark to hover over the doctrine of the Trinity.
 It is the verse upon which the other Trinitarian verses depend for clear definition of the doctrine.
 Its presence in the bible ends all argument about it.
 And every single verse which is presented as proof against Jesus’ divinity, or proof that he had a beginning etc., is dashed to pieces against this immovable rock.
 As long as 1 John 5:7 is in the bible, the doctrine of the Trinity is impervious to any attack.

 Why So Few Early Copies?

 One speculative reason on my part that there are so few early copies of a Greek text which has the Johannine Comma is that the verse was removed from all the texts which were closer together geographically at that very early date before having had the chance to be disseminated more widely.
 This would mean fewer copies to tamper with, these copies being closer together in a conveniently tighter space.
-John wrote his letters at the time when early heresies such as proto-Gnosticism, Docetism, Cerinthianism, and the Ebionites were starting to appear; in his second letter, he writes, “Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.
+John wrote his letters at the time when early heresies such as proto-Gnosticism, Docetism, Cerinthianism, among others, were starting to appear; in his second letter, he writes, “Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.
 He that abideth in the doctrine of Christ, he hath both the Father and the Son.
 If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed” (2 Jn 9-10).
 So even at this seminal period there were enemies of the Gospel and false teachers, none of whom believed in the deity of the Son; and any of them would have taken the opportunity if it was presented to change the text of scripture.

 Protestant Greek scholar F. H. A. Scrivener writes, “It is no less true to fact than paradoxical in sound, that the worst corruptions to which the New Testament has ever been subjected originated within a hundred years after it was composed; and that Irenaeus and the African Fathers, and the whole Western, with a portion of the Syrian Church, used manuscripts far inferior to those employed by Stunica, Erasmus or Stephens thirteen centuries later when moulding the Textus Receptus” (TBS booklet quoting Scrivener, p 8; emphases mine).